pumpbumpdump/Sanken-Sales-Performance-Analysis/README.md

 - Product Level Performance: An analysis of Sanken's various product lines, understanding their impact on sales and returns.
 - Provincial Comparisons: An evaluation of sales and orders by province

-See the queries to explore and filter data in [SQL File](https://github.com/pumpbumpdump/Sanken-Sales-Performance-Analysis/blob/main/Exploration/sanken_exploration.sql)
+See the queries I used to explore and filter data in [SQL File](https://github.com/pumpbumpdump/Sanken-Sales-Performance-Analysis/blob/main/Exploration/sanken_exploration.sql)

 See the notebook I used for data cleaning, visualization, and analysis in the [Python Jupyter Notebook](https://github.com/pumpbumpdump/Sanken-Sales-Performance-Analysis/blob/main/Exploration/sanken_eda_visualization.ipynb)